 Monmouth Beach Club History

 It is certainly the most classic structure along the Monmouth Beach coast, and perhaps, along the entire Monmouth County shore.
-While many of the borough’s grand oceanfront cottages are gone, this fine edifice with its stately north-south pavilions still architecturally defines the town.
-May this landmark forever stand.
+While many of the borough’s grand oceanfront cottages are gone, this fine edifice with its stately pavilions still architecturally defines the town.
+May this landmark stand forever.
+It’s celebrating 100 years as a beach club in 2024.